marcosvafilho/marcosvafilho/README.md

 # Hey, I'm Marcos 👋

-A curious, self-taught, software developer from Rio de Janeiro - Brazil (UTC-3).
+A curious, self-taught, skilled software (and product) developer from Rio de Janeiro, Brazil (UTC-3).
+Building and deploying stuff from scratch since 2011.

 ### Get in touch